apedersen00/tt6581/docs/info.md

 ### Programming

 The TT6581 is programmed in much the same way as the original MOS6581.
-The register layout mirrors the original SID — three voice channels followed by filter and volume registers — and the same ADSR, waveform selection and filter concepts apply.
+The register layout mirrors the original SID, three voice channels followed by filter and volume registers and the same ADSR, waveform selection and filter concepts apply.
 The main differences are:

 - Registers are accessed through an SPI interface.
 - The filter coefficients are pre-calculated and written directly as fixed-point values, rather than the raw 11-bit FC value used by the MOS6581.

 ### SPI Protocol

-CPOL=0, CPHA=0, MSB first.
-Each transaction is a 16-bit frame:
+The SPI interface uses CPOL=0, CPHA=0 (data sampled on the rising edge of SCLK).
+Each transaction is a 16-bit frame while CS is held low:

 | Bit   | 15         | 14:8            | 7:0          |
 | ----- | ---------- | --------------- | ------------ |